-New online students attending their first semester of online courses are generally registered for courses by Online Student Services as a part of the enrollment process.
+New online students attending their first semester of online courses are generally registered for courses by College of Online Education Student Services as a part of the enrollment process.
 These students are expected to register themselves for courses after the first semester of enrollment, although assistance with registration is always available through students’ assigned online academic advisors.

 Undergraduate students may not register for more than 15 credit hours per semester.
 Graduate students may not register for more than 12 credit hours per semester.
 Once accepted into a graduate program, students may not register for courses at the undergraduate level to satisfy graduate foundation requirements.